 The Importance of Color Psychology in Marketing

-Color psychology is the key to figuring out just exactly which colors you’ll need to influence the right people.
+Color psychology is the key to figuring out just exactly which colors you’ll need to influence the right people and what colors best represent your brand.
 Your understanding of color psychology should be key in the design of your brand image.
 Your brand should evoke the exact emotions that you want your audience to feel the second they lay their eyes on your brand logo or image.

 Understanding color theory will go a long way towards achieving visually appealing designs.
 But factoring in color feelings will help you achieve designs that appeal to the heart too.

 Understanding your audience comes first.
 Your audience might react differently to certain colors compared to another, after all, but that doesn’t mean that certain universal truths can’t be applied.

 The color red is extremely fiery, restless, and the most intense out of all the warm colors.
 It is the most eye-catching and powerful color.
 If you want to direct attention to a singular focal point, then red is your color.

 But you also need to be careful.
 Though you’ll successfully grab the attention of your audience to a certain element, the emotional response might be too intense.
 Red is definitely a powerful color, but you need to use it sparingly so as not to overwhelm.

 As a lighter tint of the color red, orange is an extremely effective color to use, regardless of your medium.
 It provides a similar level of energy as red, but without overwhelming.

 It’s refreshing, draws attention, and is super inviting.
 So if you’re a fan of the color red but your brand isn’t really on that level of intensity then why not consider using orange.